 All clothing must be modest, clean, covering well.
 Attire cannot be oversized or too tight.
 Rips, frays, holes, fashion tears and similar are prohibited.

 Shirts

 All shirts must be collared, (fold over collar) sleeved and of a polo or button-down style.
 Sheer shirts are prohibited.
+If student is wearing a coat or hoodie, there must be a collard underneath.

 Outerwear